-<8> Section 3.1.4.5: Exchange 2003 and Exchange 2007 support the

-EcRRegisterPushNotification RPC.
-The initial release version of Exchange 2010 does not support EcRRegisterPushNotification, and the returned value will always be ecNotSupported.
+<8> Section 3.1.4.5: The initial release version of Exchange 2010 and Exchange 2010 SP1 do not support the EcRRegisterPushNotification RPC and always return ecNotSupported.
 Exchange 2010 SP2 supports the EcRRegisterPushNotification RPC when a registry key is created to support push notifications, as described in [MSFT-ConfigStaticUDPPort].
+Exchange 15 Technical Preview does not support the EcRRegisterPushNotification RPC and always returns ecNotSupported.

 <9> Section 3.1.4.11: Exchange 2010 does not support Session Context linking.
-If ullcxrLink is not 0xFFFFFFF, then the server will not attempt to search for a session with the same Session Context and link to them.
+If ulIcxrLink is not 0xFFFFFFFF, then the server will not attempt to search for a session with the same Session Context and link to them.
 It will then return the same value in the pulTimeStamp that was passed in.